simonbowly/math-code-guidelines/README.md

 Breaking your code down into well-defined functions acting on well-defined objects makes this much easier to achieve.
 It also makes it much easier to include optional state checks that are descriptive for someone reading your code and can be disabled (but left in the code for future testing) once you start to use the code in anger.

+Your code should fail quickly in testing if it finds itself in an unexpected state; you shouldn't have to inspect the runtime state to figure that out.
+Your code should also fail quickly if someone tries to use it in an unexpected way.

 ## Object-oriented concepts